asyncapi/spec/versions/2.0.0/asyncapi.md

 A protocol is the mechanism (wireline protocol OR API) by which [messages](#definitionsMessage) are exchanged between the application and the [channel](#definitionsChannel).
 Example protocol include, but are not limited to, AMQP, HTTP, JMS, Kafka, MQTT, STOMP, WebSocket.

 #### <a name="definitionsBindings"></a>Bindings
-An AsyncAPI binding (or "protocol binding") is a mechanism to define protocol-specific information that's necessary to utilize the API.
-Therefore, infrastructure details, deployment information, and everything that's not related to how to communicate with the API MUST be left apart.
+An AsyncAPI binding (or "protocol binding") is a mechanism to define protocol-specific information.
+Therefore, infrastructure details, deployment information, and everything that's not related to the protocol MUST be left apart.

 ## <a name="specification"></a>Specification